nickjackolaisen/BusinessInitiaitive/_posts/statistics/llc stats/2023-10-23-size_of_llcs.md

 This suggests that LLCs may be particularly well-suited for entrepreneurs who want to start a business from home, as they offer liability protection and flexibility without requiring a physical storefront or office space.

-## The Most Effective Strategies Used by LLCs to Scale Their Operations and Increase Their Size
+## What are the most effective strategies used by LLCs to scale their operations and increase their size?

 <center>
 <img alt="brainstorming and strategizing" src="/images/content/entreprenural-journey.png" title="Strategies for LLC Size" style="width: 63%; height: 63%">
 </center>

-These statistics provide valuable insights for entrepreneurs and small business owners who are looking to grow their LLCs, as they offer evidence-based strategies for success.
+The following statistics provide valuable insights for entrepreneurs and small business owners who are looking to grow their LLCs, as they offer evidence-based strategies for success.

 -  LLCs that have a clear business plan are more likely to succeed and grow.
 [Source](https://www.sba.gov/business-guide/plan-your-business/write-your-business-plan)